Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 For instance, if you sell products, you can trigger your paying customers by reminding them to complete their registration or check out while the product is still available.

-New registrations trigger a welcome email with a brief summary of benefits for user accounts and a quick guide to getting started with the service.
+New registrations trigger a welcome email with a summary of benefits for user accounts and a quick guide to getting started with the service.

 The first ride triggers a thank you, a discount for getting friends to sign up, and an email link to share the experience with others on social media.